docker/genai-stack/readme.md

 To use the Linux-GPU profile: run `docker compose --profile linux-gpu up`.
 Also change `OLLAMA_BASE_URL=http://llm-gpu:11434` in the `.env` file.

 **Windows**
-Not supported by Ollama, so Windows users need to generate an OpenAI API key and configure the stack to use `gpt-3.5` or `gpt-4` in the `.env` file.
+Ollama now supports Windows.
+Install [Ollama](https://ollama.ai) on Windows and start it before running `docker compose up` using `ollama serve` in a separate terminal.
+Alternatively, Windows users can generate an OpenAI API key and configure the stack to use `gpt-3.5` or `gpt-4` in the `.env` file.
 # Develop

 > [!WARNING]